-The UK is blessed with a host of amazing horse racing courses spread right across the country, each very different and all offering their own unique charm.
-But which are considered as the best horse tracks and what justifies such as a title?
+The UK is blessed with a host of amazing racecourses spread right across the country.
+Each course is very different and all offer their own unique charm but which are considered the best and what justifies such a title?

-Well, fear not, our teams have visited, researched and reviewed every single British Racecourse looking at a whole range of factors including the track, main races, customer service, local hotels, food and drink, ease of travel and more so that you can plan a perfect day the races.
+Our teams have visited, researched and reviewed every single British Racecourse looking at a range of factors including the track, the main races held, customer service, local hotels, food and drink options, ease of travel and more, so that you can plan a perfect day the races.

-So sit back and check out our current top ten list which looks at both National Hunt and flat racing courses:
+So sit back and check out our current list, which looks at both national hunt racing and flat racing courses.

 Top 10 Racecourses in the UK

 If you have any further info or you think there’s a course we have missed please do drop us a message.
 The list is not in any order of preference.

 Set in the beautiful Cotswold Hills with knowledgeable crowds, top-class horses, drama and steeped in history, it is a must for any racing fan.